doctor icon

 First trimester, provider appointment #1 (week 8)

-Out of all of the prenatal visits you will make (about fourteen regularly scheduled visits, not including any further testing or ultrasounds), your first one will probably be the longest at about 45 minutes.
-Many practices will have you meet with a Nurse Practitioner (NP), Physician Assistant (PA), or Certified Nurse-Midwife (CNM) rather than your OB-GYN at your first visit.
-During your initial visit, you’ll go through a bit of an “interview” process, as your healthcare provider tries to better understand your personal and family medical history, information that will help them guide you through your pregnancy, and recommend certain tests and screens.
-At the first and all successive visits, the healthcare provider will usually check your weight, blood pressure, and have you leave a urine sample that will be tested for protein and glucose levels to make sure there are no indicators of preeclampsia, gestational diabetes, or infections.
+Many practices will have you meet with a Nurse Practitioner (NP), Physician Assistant (PA), or Certified Nurse-Midwife (CNM) rather than an OB-GYN at your first visit.
+And if your long-term plan is to see a midwife, then often your appointments throughout pregnancy may be longer than the typical 15-minute visit window that is standard for OBs.
+During your initial visit, you’ll go through a bit of an “interview” process as your healthcare provider tries to better understand your personal and family medical history.
+This information will help them guide you through your pregnancy and recommend certain tests and screenings.
+At the first and all successive visits, the healthcare provider will usually check your weight and blood pressure and have you leave a urine sample.
+The urine sample will be tested for protein and glucose levels to make sure there are no indicators of preeclampsia, gestational diabetes, or infections.

 The provider may also send you to the lab for other blood work, where they may test for the following:

-• hCG level: Human Chorionic Gonadotropin (hCG) is the hormone released by your fertilized egg early in pregnancy.
-Your healthcare provider will want to make sure that your hCG level is within the recommended range, as excess hCG levels can indicate a possibility of a chromosomal disorder, imminent miscarriage, abnormally located pregnancy, or other medical condition.
+• hCG level: Human Chorionic Gonadotropin (hCG) is the hormone released early in pregnancy.
+Your healthcare provider will want to make sure that your hCG level is within the recommended range.
+Excess hCG levels can indicate a possibility of multiples, a chromosomal difference, miscarriage, abnormally located pregnancy, or other medical conditions.

 • Blood type, Rh factor: Your healthcare provider should determine whether or not a protein called Rhesus (Rh) is present in your blood.
-If you are Rh-negative (Rh not present) and your baby is Rh-positive, you could build antibodies that might be dangerous for them, so your healthcare provider will have you take an injection later on in your pregnancy and after your pregnancy that will offset any ill effects.
+If you are Rh-negative (Rh not present) and your baby is Rh-positive, you could build antibodies that might be dangerous for them.
+The good news is that prevention is available, so you’ll be offered a shot called Rhogam at different points of your pregnancy and postpartum.

-• Cystic fibrosis screen: You may be offered a screening test to determine if you are a carrier of cystic fibrosis (CF), a genetic disease that affects several of the babies’ organ systems, but particularly the lungs.
+• Cystic fibrosis screen: You may be offered a screening test to determine if you are a carrier of cystic fibrosis (CF), a genetic disease that affects several of a baby’s organ systems, but particularly the lungs.

-• CBC: Your healthcare provider will take a CBC (complete blood count) to check your blood’s ability to transport oxygen to your unborn baby, and check your red blood cell count to determine whether or not you are anemic (not enough red blood cells).
+• CBC: Your healthcare provider will take a CBC (complete blood count) to check for infection and to check your red blood cell count to determine whether or not you are anemic (not enough red blood cells).

 Read more